biggie-boss/LoreRim/README.md

 - Nightingale blade Absorbs 10 health/stamina over 4 seconds and slows targets by 20% over 4 seconds.
 - Nightingale bow now deals 60 points of magic damage instead of elemental and slows targets by 25% for 5 seconds.
 - Okin and Eduj now do frost/fire burst
+- Pautinich no longer scales base damage with Alteration
 - Poacher's Axe is now 25 extra damage to animals
 - Prophet's Sandals now give 100% disease resist too
 - Red Eagle's Bane is now 3 fire damage for 30 seconds and turns up to lvl 25 undead.